mohammad5305/pytest.nvim/README.md

 # Pytest.nvim

 ## Description
-`pytest.nvim`  is an plugin for running tests asyncronsly and making test snippet based on treesitter
+`pytest.nvim`  is an plugin for running tests asynchronously and making test snippet based on treesitter

 ## Installation